 Assessment and evaluation of training measures and outcomes are regularly carried out: follow-up labour market status 6 months after training, surveys (satisfaction, random calls), and regular impact assessment.

-For more information on skills and training see also section Labour Market Reports and Statistics.
+For more information on skills and training, see also section Labour Market Reports and Statistics.

-For more detailed information on training measures visit the website of the State Employment Agency.
+For more detailed information on training measures, visit the website of the State Employment Agency.